top of page

 14 September 2020

-The first, just seven days after the LTN's static bollards had been installed, added a 5-6 minute delay onto an immediately life-threatening category 1 response call on King George Street.
+The first incident occurred just seven days after static bollards were installed, resulting in a 5-6 minute delay to a category 1 response call, classified as immediately life-threatening, on King George Street.

 Read the FOI here